takitsu21/WarframeTrader/README.md

 # WarframeTrader

 This bot has many features for warframe, he provide Worldstate data and use warframe.market API to trade using discord.
+More features are coming.

 ## Commands